jeffhammond/BigMPI/README.md

 Interface to MPI for large messages, i.e. those where the count argument exceeds `INT_MAX` but is still less than `SIZE_MAX`.
+BigMPI is designed for the common case where one has a 64b address space and is unable to do MPI communication on more than 2^31 elements despite having sufficient memory to allocate such buffers.
+BigMPI does not attempt to support large-counts on systems where C int and void* are both 32b.

 ## Motivation